MrAliSalehi/SharpGram/README.md

 - [ ] multi account management.
 - [ ] writing a better generator. (at the beginning it was written with source-generator but due to its limitations around `File` and `HttpClient` it was refactored into normal console app.) currently the schema has to be updated manually and be deployed with the core library, which isn't very optimal.
 - [ ] add build and test actions on GitHub.
+- [ ] enabling AOT (there shouldn't be much todo, it just needs a review and enabling it in the config).
 ## Credits

 writing this project was a great (and hard) journey for me, but it could not be achieved alone.